Roasted chestnuts are a special treat that you can easily make at home!

 I've found that roasting chestnuts for about 15-20 minutes works for the large imported chestnuts that I find in most groceries.

-The smaller local chestnuts only take about 7-10 minutes, though.
+Smaller chestnuts only take about 7-10 minutes, though.

-It can take a bit of trial and error to figure out how long you need to cook the chestnuts for in your specific oven.
-Try cooking just a few at first so you don't ruin your whole batch.
+It can take a bit of trial and error to figure out how long you need to cook the chestnuts in your specific oven.
+Try cooking just a few chestnuts at first so you don't ruin all of your chestnuts.

 If you want to get the shells and the bitter paper-like membrane off of the chestnuts, you must peel them when they're still very warm.

-In my experience, the hotter they are the easier they will be to peel.
+In my experience, the hotter they are, the easier they will be to peel.

-Unfortunately, as chestnuts cool the membrane begins to stick to the flesh of the nut.
-Once the chestnuts have cooled completely, you may find that the membrane is down right impossible to get off.
+Unfortunately, as chestnuts cool, the membrane begins to stick to the flesh of the nut.
+Once the chestnuts have cooled completely, you may find that the membrane is downright impossible to get off (although I believe this is an issue with older chestnuts as well).

 My trick for handling hot chestnuts is to use an old kitchen towel.